 Traveler Tip: Visit in spring or autumn for fewer crowds, better prices, and vivid seasonal colors—more space, more savings, and better photos.
 (Win-win.)

-Few places showcase south america natural wonders like Iguazu Falls and the Atacama Desert.
+Few places showcase South America’s natural wonders quite like Iguazu Falls and the Atacama Desert.
 One traveler whispered, “It sounds like the Earth is breathing,” as mist rose from Iguazu’s 275 waterfalls straddling Brazil and Argentina.
-On the Brazilian side, sweeping boardwalks deliver panoramic views of the roaring system.
-Cross into Argentina, and you’re suddenly immersed—catwalks hover above the churning Devil’s Throat (bring a poncho; you’ll need it).
+The Brazilian side offers sweeping boardwalks with panoramic views of the roaring system.
+Cross into Argentina and you’re suddenly in it, catwalks hover above the churning Devil’s Throat (bring a poncho; you’ll need it).

 - Dedicate a full day to each side for the complete experience.

-Then there’s Chile’s Atacama Desert, often called the driest place on Earth (NASA has tested Mars rovers here, according to NASA).
-“It feels otherworldly,” a guide told me, pointing toward crimson valleys and steaming geysers.
-By night, the sky explodes with stars.
+Then there’s Chile’s Atacama Desert, often called the driest place on Earth.
+NASA’s tested Mars rovers here, it’s that alien.
+“It feels otherworldly,” a guide told me, gesturing toward crimson valleys and steaming geysers.
+By night?
+The sky explodes with stars.

 - Base yourself in San Pedro de Atacama and book valley and geyser tours.